A New Kind of Search Suggestions at Google Based on Tasks

 The patent does mention knowledge graphs and entities associated with tasks, which reminds me of the active ontology that powers Siri.
 A device used to query task suggestions from may contain a database that recognizes entities

 In some implementations, task recognition engine 115 may identify a task and/or additional information related to the completion of a task based on mappings between multiple entities and/or mappings between entities and one or more entity properties.
 The task recognition engine 115 may identify the entities and/or entity properties by accessing one or more databases such as an entity database.

-That is why I believe that these task search suggestions will likely become part of the Google Assistant as opposed to part of all search on Google.
+That is why I believe that these task search suggestions will likely become part of Google Assistant instead of part of all searches on Google.